orange-gem/ossm-rs/README.md

 # OSSM-RS

-And alternative firmware for OSSM written in rust.
+An alternative firmware for OSSM written in Rust

 You can find the original hardware and software [here](https://github.com/KinkyMakers/OSSM-hardware/tree/master)